 - 3.3.1 It is the grower's responsibility to ensure that crops are inspected by an authorized inspector prior to swathing or harvesting. - 3.3.2 A crop that is cut, swathed or harvested prior to crop inspection is not eligible for pedigree. - 3.3.3 The crop must be inspected at a stage of growth when varietal purity is best determined.
-Crops not inspected at the proper stage for best determining varietal purity may be cause for declining pedigreed status. - 3.3.4 Soybean crops must be inspected at maturity when at least 90% of the plants have dropped their leaves and the mature plants have distinguishing pod, pubescence and hilum colour characteristics. - 3.3.5 Fababean crops must be inspected at full flower (low tannin small seeded varieties) or at maturity as leaves begin to drop (other varieties). - 3.3.6 Chickpea, Lentil and Lupin crops must be inspected at full flower. - 3.3.7 Bean (all types) crops must be inspected between 7 to 14 days after inception of flowering when flower colour can be observed. - 3.3.8 Pea (all types) crops must be inspected at the early flower stage about 60 days after planting.
+Crops not inspected at the proper stage for best determining varietal purity may be cause for declining pedigreed status. - 3.3.4 Soybean crops must be inspected at maturity when at least 90% of the plants have dropped their leaves and the mature plants have distinguishing pod, pubescence and hilum colour characteristics. - 3.3.5 Fababean, Chickpea, Lentil, Lupin, Bean and Pea must be inspected at flowering.